BS in MLS (4+1 Route)

 The MLS program offers a 4+1 curriculum plan designed for individuals who have a bachelor's degree in another field.

-Before a student can complete the final clinical year of study, which consists of three semesters of full-time enrollment as an undergraduate student, the following prerequisite courses must be completed.
+Before a student can complete the final professional year of study, which consists of three semesters of full-time enrollment as an undergraduate student, the following prerequisite courses must be completed.

-- No more than one letter grade of D in any math or science course that is part of the pre-professional curriculum.
+- No more than one D in any math or science prerequisite course.

 - No letter grade of D or F in any MLS course.